hoodyioreth/pdf_to_markdown_tools/docs/PROJECT_SETUP_REFERENCE.md

 Please refer to these files to maintain consistency in script updates, syntax rules, flag conventions, and directory structure.
 I’ll be adding or modifying Python scripts, and I want you to ensure they follow the policies in these documents (especially `PROJECT_SETUP_REFERENCE.md`).
 Also help me maintain these `.md` files as the project evolves.

+I have uploaded a backup of my files : session_core_backup.zip .
+This zip file need to be unzipped now.
+It has all active files from src/ and docs/ directories, which need to be kept in your memory and updates any version of these files you have in memory already.
+PLease confirm that you have done this and understand this step.

 # 🗂️ Folder Layout (relative paths, GitHub-friendly)